 - Keep your hands clean and away from your face.
-Frequently wash your hands with soap and water for at least 20 seconds, especially after being in close contact or in the same room as the sick person.
-If soap and water aren't available, use a hand sanitizer that contains at least 60% alcohol.
+Wash your hands with soap and water often for at least 20 seconds.
+This is especially important to do after being in close contact or in the same room as the sick person.
+If soap and water aren't nearby, use a hand sanitizer that has at least 60% alcohol.
 Avoid touching your eyes, nose and mouth.

 - Wear a face mask.
-If you need to be in the same room with the person who is ill and he or she isn't able to wear a face mask, wear a face mask.
-Stay at least 6 feet (2 meters) away from the ill person.
+If you need to be in the same room with the person who is ill, wear the most protective face mask that you'll wear regularly, fits well and is comfortable.
+Don't have any direct physical contact with the person.
 Don't touch or handle your mask while you are using it.
-If your mask gets wet or dirty, replace it with a clean, dry mask.
+If your mask gets wet or dirty, swap it with a clean, dry mask.
 Throw away the used mask and wash your hands.

-- Clean your home frequently.
-Every day, use household cleaning sprays or wipes to clean surfaces that are often touched, including counters, tabletops and doorknobs.
+- Clean your home often.
+Use household cleaning sprays or wipes to clean surfaces that are often touched, such as counters, tabletops and doorknobs.
 Avoid cleaning the sick person's separate room and bathroom.
 Set aside bedding and utensils for the sick person only to use.

-- Avoid direct contact with the sick person's bodily fluids.
-Wear disposable gloves and a face mask when providing oral and respiratory care and when handling stool, urine or other waste.
-Wash your hands before and after removing your gloves and mask.
+- Avoid direct contact with the sick person's fluids.
+Wear gloves and a face mask when providing care and when handling stool, urine or other waste.
+Before you put on your gloves and mask, wash your hands.
+Also wash your hands after removing your gloves and mask.
 Don't reuse your mask or gloves.

-- Avoid having unnecessary visitors in your home.
-Don't allow visitors until the sick person has completely recovered and has no signs or symptoms of COVID-19.
+- Avoid having visitors in your home.
+Don't allow visitors until the sick person has completely gotten better and doesn't have any COVID-19 signs or symptoms.

 Ending isolation or quarantine

 Isolation is used to separate people with the COVID-19 virus from those who aren't sick.
-Talk to the doctor about when to end home isolation if you have a weakened immune system.
+Talk to the health care provider about when to end home isolation if you have a weakened immune system.
 If you think or know you had COVID-19 and had symptoms, the CDC recommends that it's OK to be around others after:

-- At least 24 hours have passed with no fever without the use of fever-reducing medicine
+- At least 24 hours have passed with no fever without the use of fever-reducing medication on day six.